 The DUH was founded in 1975 in Germany.
 Their work is financed by private donations and subsidies for environmental projects.

-The Ecological Council is not subsidised by the state.
+The organisation is not subsidised by the state.
 The work is financed by projects and member contributions and supported by voluntary work.

 The Advisory Board supports the project team with expertise, contacts and recommendations.